 Birds in Murchison Falls National Park

 Murchison falls national park has varied habitats for birds making bird watching a famous activity in this park which has over 450 species of birds.
 The park is home to many migrant birds and those that are there all year round.
-The different bird habitats found this park provide a haven for the birds attracting a good number of birds.
 The park has forested, swampy areas, riverine woodland, Savannah and acacia trees which all provide habitats for the birds.
 You will enjoy the waterbirds when you take a boat safari towards the delta or towards the Murchison falls.
 Some bird species found here include; the elusive Shoebill, Swamp flycatcher, papyrus Gonolek, Goliath Heron, Abyssinian Ground Hornbill, Northern red bishop, Squacco heron, Red-throated Bee-eater and African-Quail Finch etc.

 Safaris and Activities in Murchison Falls National Park